September 28, 2025 | Bryan Berk

 5. Cutting Dopamine Traps

 Social media.
 Video games.
 Netflix binges.
-Addictions.
+And other addictions.

 They all destroy your attention span.